 10. A compact backpack

 Sports equipment stores often have several affordable models of backpacks that can be easily folded to fit inside your pocket.
-This makes them perfect to fit in your luggage and then take with you when you’re out souvenir shopping or on a longer walk.
+This makes them perfect to fit in your luggage and then take with you when you’re out for souvenir shopping or on a long walk.

 11. Refillable water bottles

-Not only is his the more environmentally friendly option, but it will also save you quite a lot of money.
+Not only is it the more environmentally friendly option, but it will also save you quite a lot of money.

 12. Extra bag for dirty laundry